 The facilities of this college are provided by the State of Illinois and the Carl Sandburg College District to provide a service to this college community.
 The service includes not only the instructional program, but a public service beyond that normally called instruction.
 The facilities of the college may be used by other groups and organizations for such purposes that will extend and enhance the general welfare of the total community.

-Public Safety utilizes motor and foot patrol as well as two-way radio/telephone communications to monitor the premises both inside and out.
-Public Safety also utilizes CCTV across campus, and they are monitored 24/7, 365 days a year.
+Public Safety utilizes motor and foot patrol as well as portable radio/telephone communications to monitor the premises both inside and out.
+Public Safety also utilizes cameras across campus, and they are monitored 24/7, 365 days a year.

-The College has free large parking lots.
-No parking is allowed on the sides of the entry roads, in fire lanes, or on lawn areas.
-Tickets will also be issued for taking up two parking spaces and for parking over the lines taking up two parking spaces.
-Tickets will be issued for violation of these parking rules.
-In addition, each parking lot has parking spaces designated for handicapped parking.
-Unauthorized use of these parking places will result in a $250 fine in accordance with paragraph 11-1301.3 of the Illinois Vehicle Code.
+The College has multiple free parking lots, each with designated handicapped spaces.
+Parking is prohibited on sides of entry roads, in fire lanes, or on the lawn areas.
+A ticket will be issued for taking up two parking spaces or for parking over the lines resulting in two parking spaces being taken.
+Unauthorized use of designated handicapped parking spaces, will result in a ticket with a monetary fine in accordance with Illinois Vehicle Code 625-ILCS-5.

 The Risk Management Committee of the College has been charged with the responsibility of serving as the Appeals Board for persons issued a parking violation.
 This committee meets each month and its membership is comprised of students, faculty and staff.
-Parking violation fines must be paid within ten (10) days.
+Parking violation fines must be paid within ten (10) days to the Business Office.
 Appeals may be made only AFTER the fine has been paid.
 Appeal forms may be picked up in the Public Safety Office (D201).

 The Board of Trustees of Community College District #518 has employed Public Safety personnel which report to the Director of Public Safety.
 Their primary purpose is to monitor and maintain the security of college assets and personnel by observing, reporting and then acting within the framework of established procedures.